16 Loan Programs for Low-income and Minority Homebuyers

 Understand what’s in the loan agreement

-For instance, some loans (Fannie Mae and Freddie Mac) have strict income limits and down payment requirements.
-Others (FHA and USDA) require you to pay for mortgage insurance which increases the cost of your loan.
-When applying for these programs, you must know what’s in the fine print.
+Some loans (Fannie Mae and Freddie Mac) have strict income limits and down payment requirements.
+Others (FHA and USDA) require you to pay for mortgage insurance, which increases the cost of your loan.
+When applying for these programs, you need to know what’s in the fine print.

 Build up your credit score